 Using NFC, Google Wallet is a mobile payment apps startup developed by Google.
 It provides the flexibility to receive and send money instantly.
 It also allows users to store credit cards, debit cards, loyalty, and gift cards on their Android and iPhones.
 GoogleWallet enables businesses to accept payments both in-store and online.
 It is an excellent option for users wanting to expand their online customer base.
 Users with Android phones running the app can use it to make payments.
 Merchants pay the standard card-present fees for transactions on this platform with no extra costs from Google.

-Card free transactions made easy and convenient with PayPal!
+Card-free transactions are made easy and convenient with PayPal!
 PayPal Here allows business owners much more flexibility and has become very popular.
 Customers can make payments directly from their mobile PayPal accounts.
 Users are required to link their PayPal accounts with their phones and set up a pin.
 PayPal Here has no setup or monthly fees and the cost per transaction is 2.7% of the final sale.

-It is certainly one of the most straight forward mobile payment apps solutions.
-PayAnywhere has no setup costs, no monthly fees or monthly minimum sales requirements.
+It is certainly one of the most straightforward mobile payment apps solutions.
+PayAnywhere has no setup costs, no monthly fees, or monthly minimum sales requirements.
 The app and accompanying reader are available to all users for free.
 The platform offers one flat-rate pricing plan of 2.69% per swipe.

-Some traditional banks are partnering and investing in financial technology startups partly, to keep up with potentially disruptive changes that could face the industry in future.
+Some traditional banks are partnering and investing in financial technology startups partly, to keep up with potentially disruptive changes that could face the industry in the future.
 Startups payment apps have developed the product quality assurance and user experience specially designed to suit the needs of consumers today.
-Most banks are focused on providing the latest digital banking applications to customers and investing in whizzy new technology but are currently facing a growing competition from these rivals.
+Most banks are focused on providing the latest digital banking applications to customers and investing in whizzy new technology but are currently facing growing competition from these rivals.
 Unlike traditional banks, startups offer features that match the needs of consumers and people are willing to try new apps and their innovations.
 If startups take over the banking industry, it will simply be because traditional banks and their systems will have failed to make innovations to meet the needs of the consumers.